 MA Germanic Studies (Programme Track)

-School of Languages and Cultures, Faculty of Arts and Humanities
+Department of Germanic Studies, Faculty of Arts and Humanities

 We'll teach you how to prepare, write and present excellent work.
 And we can show you how to apply your skills in an academic or professional career.